GopherCNM/Module5_PyBer-Analysis/README.md

 ### Weekly Fare Trending

 We also developed a multiple-line chart showing weekly fare trends from January to April 2019, by city type.
-We note a few findings based on this visual:
+We noted a few findings based on this visual:

 - Fares are at their lowest the first week of January.
 Perhaps this is due to colder weather, and a post-holiday lull.
 - Rural weekly fare trends are flatter than urban and suburban trends where there’s more variation over this stretch.